How to set active partition in Vista and XP

 Now that we have selected the disk and partition, we can mark it as active by just typing the word active and pressing Enter.
 That’s it!
 Now the partition is set.

-Most people are familiar with using FDISK to mark a partition as active, but that is now an older and out-dated method.
-You should use DISKPART to manage disk and partitions on a Windows XP and Vista computer.
-Enjoy!
+Most people are familiar with using FDISK to mark a partition as active, but that is now an older and outdated command.
+You should use DISKPART to manage disk and partitions on a modern Windows computer.